vradarserver/vrs/Design/state-history.md

 A fully populated list is an ```AircraftList``` record where every ```AircraftState``` child contains the full state of the aircraft list at that moment in time (i.e. its ```IsDelta``` field is 0 / false).

 The aim with key lists is similar to key frames in video.
-If we only record one initial state and then thousands of deltas for an aircraft then if you want to know the state of the aircraft one hour into its flight you will need to read and process up to an hours' worth of state records.
+If we only record one initial state followed by thousands of deltas for an aircraft then if you want to know the state of the aircraft one hour into its flight you will need to read and process up to an hours' worth of state records.
 Key states are periodically recorded in place of a set of deltas to reduce the number of records that need to be read to calculate the end state from deltas.